Stat184-Spring2026/sec2_CP_she/README.md

 # Boston Marathon Dataset

-This repository is for the 2023 Boston Marathon runners that looks at the marathon results.
+This repository is for the 2023 Boston Marathon runners that takes a closer look at the marathon results.

 ## Overview